Skip to main contentArrow Right

 Fig: Social login provider breakdown

-Meet Google One Tap
+The case for simplicity: Google One Tap

-While we previously touched on Google’s dominance in the social login space, there’s a new, streamlined development making this provider an even more attractive option.
 Google One Tap takes social authentication a step further by automatically detecting when a user is already signed in to their Google account.
 Instead of redirecting to a new page or popup, it presents a native prompt right where the user is, enabling a true one-click (or tap) login experience.

 Google One Tap-1